Skip to content

 • One assertion per deftest is too granular — overhead dominates when each deftest re-installs an adapter.
 Cluster the dispatches + assertions that exercise one feature into one deftest.

 • Sweet spot: one feature-slice + 3-10 assertions per deftest, with testing blocks to label sub-shapes.
-Use dispatch-sequence + :after-each to capture intermediate state when the cascade is the test target.
+When the drain is the test target, doseq over dispatch-sync and read app-db-value between dispatches to capture intermediate state.

 Fixture-granularity heuristic